mpenning/ciscoconfparse2/sphinx-doc/intro.md

 After many years of updates, [ciscoconfparse] grew too large. [ciscoconfparse2]:

-- Is tested against Python3.9+ (limited to Python 3.9+ due to python type annotation dynamics before 3.9)
+- Is tested against Python3.10+
 - Includes a [CLI tool] to grep / search for a variety of things from the CLI
 - Streamlines the API on a simpler user interface.
 - Removes legacy and flawed methods from the original (*this could be a breaking change for old scripts*).